Kaminario/echo-public-docs/README.md

 - `source_host_id` (string): The unique identifier for the source host.
 - `database_ids` (list of strings): The unique identifiers for the databases to snapshot.
 - `name_prefix` (string): The prefix of the name of the snapshot.
-- `consistency_level` (string) : The snapshot consistency level.
-The options are "crash", "application"
+- `consistency_level` (choice): The consistency level for the snapshot.
+Possible values: "crash", "application"

 #### Responses